On-Page SEO: What It Is and How to Do It

 An internal link with "my favorite area to stay in" anchor text

-Internal links are an important part of on-page SEO optimization.
-Here’s why:
+Internal links are important for on-page SEO because:

-• They allow Google crawlers to discover and navigate to new pages
+• They guide Google crawlers to discover and navigate new pages

-• They signal to Google that the linked-to page is valuable
+• They signal that the linked page is valuable

-• They help users navigate through your website (and keep them on your site longer)
+• They help users move through your site (and stay longer)

 Further reading: Internal Links: Ultimate Guide + Strategies

-External links are links on your site that point to other sites.
-They’re important because they enhance user experience and build trust with your audience.
+External links lead users from your site to other sites.
+They improve user experience and can build trust with your audience.
+Google recommends adding links to authoritative external sources to provide value.

-• Use descriptive and natural anchor text to show readers what to expect when they click
+• Use descriptive, natural anchor text so users know what to expect

-• Balance the number and placement of external links to avoid looking spammy
+• Balance link quantity and placement to avoid looking spammy

-You can quickly check your site for external link issues with Site Audit.
-Just head to the “Issues” tab and type “external” in the search bar.
+You can check for external link issues with Site Audit.
+Go to the “Issues” tab, type “external” in the search bar, and review any findings.

 External linking issues identified in Site Audit tool